onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 There is no moral landscape - there is only moral topology/graph

-If you're not trying to correct at least some problems with "your side" - you're part of the problem

 CC - down to the point of throwing something out

 Understanding >> IS << causal